Updated on January 16, 2023, with updated screenshots from H&R Block software for 2022 tax filing. If you use other tax software, see:

-You report on the tax return your contribution to a traditional IRA *for* that year and your converting to Roth *during* that year.
+You report on the tax return your contribution to a traditional IRA *for* that year, and you report your conversion to Roth *during* that year.

-You contributed $5,500 to a traditional IRA in 2016 for 2016.
+You contributed $6,000 to a traditional IRA in 2022 for 2022.
 Your income is too high to claim a deduction for the contribution.
-By the time you converted it to Roth IRA, also in 2016, the value grew to $5,530.
+By the time you converted it to Roth IRA, also in 2022, the value grew to $6,200.
 You have no other traditional, SEP, or SIMPLE IRA after you converted your traditional IRA to Roth.
 You did not roll over any pre-tax money from a retirement plan to a traditional IRA after you completed the conversion.

-If your scenario is different, you will have to make some adjustments from the screens shown here.
+If your scenario is different, you’ll have to make some adjustments to the screens shown here.

 Before we start, suppose this is what H&R Block software shows:

 We will compare the results after we enter the Backdoor Roth.

 Income comes before deductions on the tax form.
 Tax software also organizes this way.
 Even though you contributed before you converted, the software makes you enter the income first.

 When you convert the Traditional IRA to Roth, you receive a 1099-R for that year.
 Complete this section only if you converted *during* the year for which you are doing the tax return.
 If you only contributed for the year in question but didn’t convert until the following year, skip all the way to the next section Non-Deductible Contribution to Traditional IRA.

 In this example, we assume by the time you converted, the money in the Traditional IRA had grown from $6,000 to $6,200.